 The Pupil Premium was introduced by the Government in 2011.
-T. This is based on research showing that children from low-income families perform less well at school than their peers.
+The pupil premium is a sum of money given to schools each year by the Government to improve the attainment of disadvantaged children.
+This is based on research showing that children from low-income families perform less well at school than their peers.
 The pupil premium is intended to directly benefit the children who are eligible, helping to narrow the gap between them and their classmates.

 Is my child eligible?

 All children who currently qualify for free school meals based on their family

 circumstances are entitled to pupil premium.
 This applies if you receive any of the following benefits: